jimchen2/jimchen2.github.io/index.md

 layout: home
 ---

-Like a dumpster, like the secret garden, like a cactus plant, like a solitary island (this is not escapism)
+Like a dumpster, like the secret garden, like a cactus plant, like a solitary museum (this is not escapism)

 Assumptions